 Here’s a situation: this week a son has called me because he got $100,000 from his parents so he can buy his first house.
 It was exciting for him but he was worried that he would be paying tax on that gift.
 The good news is, he doesn´t need to pay tax on that gift and his parents will not pay tax either.
 All they need to do is file a gift tax return because they exceeded the $16,000 (for 2022) annual gift tax exclusion where you do not pay tax or file a tax return.
 In short, there is no tax involved, this is just a compliance issue.

-Follow us on Instagram (@maslercpa) and Facebook (Masler & Associates, CPAs) for more tax tips.
+Follow us on Instagram (@maslertax) and Facebook (Masler & Associates, Inc.) for more tax tips.
 Our goal is for you to keep more of what you make.

 Sharon Masler of Masler & Associates, CPAs